-Oobleck~\cite{oobleck} adapts pipeline parallelism for resilient execution but has no overhead in the fault-free case.
-It relies on pre-computed templates for pipeline parallelism.
-All templates are logically equivalent yet physically heterogeneous.
-Each template has a different number of stages, a different micro-batch configuration, and occupies a different number of nodes.
-A pipeline with failed node(s) is replaced with a new pipeline from a template that requires fewer nodes.
-However, templates with fewer nodes have lower training throughput.
-To avoid having the slowest pipeline slowdown the overall synchronous training job, Oobleck attempts to distribute the global mini-batch proportionally to compute power.
-This is not always possible and the straggling pipelines will inflate training time.
-Moreover, each pipeline re-configuration is in the critical path of training and can become an overhead if nodes fail frequently.
-Re-configuration is also needed when nodes re-join.
-Finally, Oobleck treats each heterogeneous pipeline as a \emph{black-box}.
-It fails to observe that there are bubbles across all pipelines that can help hide some or all of the overheads due to node failures.
+Oobleck~\cite{oobleck} uses pipeline parallelism to ensure resilient execution with no overhead when no faults occur.
+It utilizes precomputed templates for pipeline parallelism, each differing in stages, micro-batch configurations, and node counts.
+If a pipeline encounters a failed node, it switches to a template with fewer nodes, which may reduce training throughput.
+To prevent a slow pipeline from affecting the overall job, Oobleck distributes the global mini-batch based on compute power, leading to increased training time.
+Pipeline re-configuration when nodes fail or re-join can also become an overhead if failures are frequent.
+Additionally, Oobleck treats each pipeline as a \emph{black-box} and does not leverage bubbles to mitigate overheads from node failures.